-- 1) All Music majors must fulfill General Education Area IV.A. with a course outside of music. - 2) All Music Education majors are required to fulfill General Education Area II.C. through MUS 230: Music and Technology. - 3) Voice majors must take MUS 215 and MUS 216 (Vocal Diction I and II). - 4) Students must earn a grade of C or better in all MUS, ENS, APM and Teacher Licensure Professional Studies courses in order to qualify for teacher licensure.
+- 2) All Music Education majors are required to fulfill General Education Area II.C. through MUS 230: Music and Technology. - 3) Voice majors must take MUS 215 and MUS 216 (Vocal Diction I and II). - 4) Students must earn a grade of C or better in all MUS, ENS, APM and Teacher Licensure Professional Studies courses in order to qualify for teacher licensure.
 For additional stipulations and requirements for formal admission to the Teacher Education program, please refer to the Teacher Licensure Program Requirements (p.
+104).

-103). - 5) Ensemble Requirements: Ensemble participation will normally run concurrently with the student's APM studies.
+5) Ensemble Requirements: Ensemble participation will normally run concurrently with the student's APM studies.
 Required Ensembles are as follows: